SPIKExyz9/1Click-guide/README.md

 # 1Click-guide
-Easy way to run  the gensyn node in 1Click
+.Easy way to run  the gensyn node in 1Click